bep713/madden-file-tools/README.md

     // to convert a file
     //    the promise will return an inheriting class.
-In this case, it is a PNGFile.
+    //    in this case, it is a PNGFile.

     const ddsFile = ast.archivedFiles[0].uncompressedFile;
     mft.convertFile(ddsFile, 'png')